 To Make the Enchiladas:

+Bake.
 Bake, uncovered, until browned and bubbly, about 50-60 minutes.
 Let cool about 10 minutes, cut into 9 pieces, and serve topped with crumbled Queso Enchilado, cilantro, and red onion slices.
+Pass sour cream at the table if you’d like.

 Keywords: Black Bean Enchilada Casserole